 Source: Alaska’s Lifeline: Cargo Distribution Patterns from the Port of Anchorage to Southcentral, Northern, Western and Southeast Alaska, Published Feb.
 2011.
 By: University of Alaska Anchorage College of Business and Public Policy Dept. of Logistics and Port of Anchorage, Municipality of Anchorage.

 - Increased throughput capacity and operational efficiencies

-- Three new ship-to-shore cranes will allow for larger container vessels
+- New ship-to-shore cranes will allow for larger container vessels

-- Greater seismic reliability, and improved post seismic event operational capability
+- Greater seismic resilience, and improved post seismic event operational capability

 - 75 year design life to reduce current maintenance requirements